-Career Outlook: Released on February 14, 2003, the National Strategy to Secure Cyberspace identifies a need for training programs in cyber security to produce a workforce capable of securing out nation's information technology infrastructure (http://csrc.nist.gov.policies/cyberspace_strategy.pdf).
-A recent IDC survey shows the total information technology security market revenues, including software, hardware, and services, is expected to increase from \$17 billion in 2001 to \$45 billion by 2006, thus fueling a 24% rise in spending for network security services.
-For more information, visit www.idc.com, then search for February 14, 2003, press release entitled "Total IT Security Market."
+The National Strategy to Secure Cyberspace identifies a need for training programs in cyber security to produce a workforce capable of securing our nation's information technology infrastructure (http://csrc.nist.gov/policies/cyberspace_strategy.pdf).
+A recent IDC survey shows that the total information technology security market revenues, including software, hardware, and services, is expected to increase from \$17 billion in 2001 to \$45 billion by 2006, thus fueling a 24% rise in spending for network security services.